sean-gugler/DeathmazeFairPlay/SPOILERS.md

 * BALL works anywhere

-The crystal ball can now be used to destroy any open door, not just the final one.
+The crystal ball can now be used to destroy any open door, not just the final one, without harming the player.
 This allows earlier discovery of its purpose.
 The destroyed door looks visibly altered as well.

 * GET responses more nuanced